 By Device, Period or Form:

-Traditional Sonnet Forms (three session comprehensive overview, designed to serve as first phase before lesson on sonnets appearing below)
+Traditional Sonnet Forms (three sessions comprehensive overview, designed to serve as the first phase before the lesson on sonnets appearing below)

 Sounds of the Sonnet (multi-lesson unit, moving from “Jabberwocky” to Shakespeare and including a capstone assignment and audio-visual links)

 Photos and Poems (single lesson, uses modern photography and poetry from Stieglitz and William Carlos Williams, could work well with a Modernist unit above)